Facilities Operations and Safety Engineer

 This position is fully responsible for responding to student, staff, faculty, and patient complaints about: equipment, facilities, grounds, supplies, personnel, telephones, employees, contractors, hazardous or unsafe conditions, unauthorized persons on the premises, refuse removal, and many other issues.
 Poor decision-making might lead to patient injuries and lawsuits, or injury of the institution’s reputation as a customer-service oriented establishment.

-Please submit resume, cover letter, and three references to jobs[at]bastyr[dot]edu
+Please submit resume, cover letter, and three professional references to jobs[at]bastyr[dot]edu

 Please submit cover letter, resume and references to:

-To preserve natural resources and to help process your application more quickly, we ask that you only submit your resume to the email below.
+To preserve natural resources and to help process your application more quickly, we ask that you only submit the documents requested per the job to the email below.
 No paper copies, please.

 Phone: (425) 602-3087